-Depending on the problem, the implementation on quantum devices can be simplified to certain degree by considering the spatial translation symmetry and cancellation of parts of the unitary gates in $u_1^\dagger u_2$.
-A recently proposed efficient way of doing Hadamard test has the potential to reduce the algorithm run time~\cite{Schiffer2025}.
+As mentioned in the main text, the implementation on quantum devices can be simplified by considering the spatial translation symmetry and cancellation of parts of the unitary gates in $u_1^\dagger u_2$.
+A recently proposed efficient way of doing the Hadamard test has the potential to further reduce the algorithm run time~\cite{Schiffer2025}.
 We leave this point to future consideration.

-One may wonder about the effect of experimental noise on the circuit and whether this ansatz needs a fault tolerant implementation.
-Since the method is variational in nature, a small degree of noise would only affect the accuracy of the matrix element, and thus its effect would be similar to that of measurement.
-Using error mitigation technique~\cite{Cai2023}, we believe this ansatz can be implemented in current experimental devices.